Wall Street slides as Facebook data issue pounds tech sector

 (Reuters) - U.S. stocks slid about 1 percent on Monday, with volatility spiking, as Facebook’s shares sank after reports that its user data was misused led to concerns over broader privacy violations and sparked a selloff in technology stocks.

-Facebook shares (FB.O) 6 percent and were on track for their worst day in more than three years on reports that a political consultancy that worked on President Donald Trump’s campaign gained inappropriate access to data on more than 50 million users.
+Facebook shares 6 percent and were on track for their worst day in more than three years on reports that a political consultancy that worked on President Donald Trump’s campaign gained inappropriate access to data on more than 50 million users.

-That sparked concerns over the collection and use of data, especially related to individuals, at other tech companies and sent the Nasdaq Composite .IXIC sliding 1.5 percent and the S&P technology index .SPLRCT down 1.8 percent in their worst day since a sell-off in early February.
+That sparked concerns over the collection and use of data, especially related to individuals, at other tech companies and sent the Nasdaq Composite sliding 1.5 percent and the S&P technology index down 1.8 percent in their worst day since a sell-off in early February.

 Republican Senator Marco Rubio said he believed some internet companies have grown too fast to digest their responsibilities and obligations.

-Amazon (AMZN.O), Apple (AAPL.O), Netflix (NFLX.O) and Alphabet (GOOGL.O) – all part of the so-called FAANG group, along with Facebook – were down between 1 percent and 6.3 percent.
+Amazon, Apple, Netflix and Alphabet – all part of the so-called FAANG group, along with Facebook – were down between 1 percent and 6.3 percent.

 “Tech companies all use data one way or the other as part of their businesses.
 They are going to get a lot more scrutiny over what data they are collecting and how they are using it,” said Shawn Cruz, senior trading specialist at TD Ameritrade in Chicago.